DataDog/datadog-agent/pkg/network/protocols/events/README.md

 upstream changes to the `cilium/ebpf` library.
 There is a Jira card owned by `ebpf-platform` tracking this, and once this is available we could _greatly_ simplify this package.

-[^2]: this function removes the last element inserted in a batch for a given CPU and its use should not be necessary in most cases.
-Currently we use it for HTTP monitoring as a way to prevent double flushing the same transaction to userspace.
-For more details see discussion in https://github.com/DataDog/datadog-agent/pull/15609